pavelhoral/wrensec-docs/Java-Style-Guide.md

  * even do this */
 ```

-Comments are not enclosed in boxes drawn with asterisks or other characters.
+Comments must not be enclosed in boxes drawn with asterisks or other characters.

 **Tip:** When writing multi-line comments, use the `/* ... */` style if you want automatic code formatters to re-wrap the lines when necessary (paragraph-style).
 Most formatters don't re-wrap lines in `// ...` style comment blocks.

 #### 4.8.7 Modifiers
-Class and member modifiers, when present, appear in the order recommended by the Java Language Specification:
+Class and member modifiers, when present, must appear in the order recommended by the Java Language Specification:

 `public protected private abstract default static final transient volatile synchronized native strictfp`

 #### 4.8.8 Numeric Literals
-`long`-valued integer literals use an uppercase `L` suffix, never lowercase (to avoid confusion with the digit `1`).
+`long`-valued integer literals must use an uppercase `L` suffix, never lowercase (to avoid confusion with the digit `1`).
 For example, `3000000000L` rather than `3000000000l`.

 ## 5. Naming
 ### 5.1 Rules common to all identifiers

-Identifiers use only ASCII letters and digits, and, in a small number of cases noted below, underscores.
+Identifiers must use only ASCII letters and digits, and, in a small number of cases noted below, underscores.
 Thus each valid identifier name is matched by the regular expression `\w+` .

-In Wren Style, special prefixes or suffixes like those seen in the examples `_name`, `name_`, `mName`, `s_name` and `kName`, are **not** used.
+In Wren Style, special prefixes or suffixes like those seen in the examples `_name`, `name_`, `mName`, `s_name` and `kName`, must **not** be used.
 (This unused convention is sometimes referred to as "hungarian notation").

 > **Deviation Note:** This section of the style guide provides additional clarification than the same section of Google's Java Style Guide.

 ### 5.2 Rules by identifier type
 #### 5.2.1 Package names
-Package names are all lowercase, with consecutive words simply concatenated together (no underscores).
+Package names must be all lowercase, with consecutive words simply concatenated together (no underscores).
 For example, `com.example.deepspace`, not `com.example.deepSpace` or `com.example.deep_space`.

 #### 5.2.2 Class names
-Class names are written in [UpperCamelCase](#53-camel-case-defined).
+Class names must be written in [UpperCamelCase](#53-camel-case-defined).

-Class names are typically nouns or noun phrases.
+Class names should typically be nouns or noun phrases.
 For example, `Character` or `ImmutableList`.
 Interface names may also be nouns or noun phrases (for example, `List`), but may sometimes be adjectives or adjective phrases instead (for example, `Readable`).

 There are no specific rules or even well-established conventions for naming annotation types.

-_Test_ classes are named starting with the name of the class they are testing, and ending with `Test`.
+_Test_ classes must be named starting with the name of the class they are testing, and ending with `Test`.
 For example, `HashTest` or `HashIntegrationTest`.

 #### 5.2.3 Method names
-Method names are written in [lowerCamelCase](#53-camel-case-defined).
+Method names must be written in [lowerCamelCase](#53-camel-case-defined).

-Method names are typically verbs or verb phrases.
+Method names should typically be verbs or verb phrases.
 For example, `sendMessage` or `stop`.

 Underscores may appear in JUnit _test_ method names to separate logical components of the name, with _each_ component written in [lowerCamelCase](#53-camel-case-defined).
 One typical pattern is `_<methodUnderTest>___<state>_`, for example `pop_emptyStack`.
 There is no One Correct Way to name test methods.

 #### 5.2.4 Constant names
-Constant names use `CONSTANT_CASE`: all uppercase letters, with each word separated from the next by a single underscore.
+Constant names must use `CONSTANT_CASE`: all uppercase letters, with each word separated from the next by a single underscore.
 But what _is_ a constant, exactly?

 Constants are static final fields whose contents are deeply immutable and whose methods have no detectable side effects.
 This includes primitives, Strings, immutable types, and immutable collections of immutable types.
 If any of the instance's observable state can change, it is not a constant.
 Merely _intending_ to never mutate the object is not enough.
 Examples: